mlettini/matthewlettini.me/src/work/forecast.md

 As the designer and product lead, it was my job to make the experience of using Forecast easy, learnable, and delightful.
 Here’s a rough but extensive demo I created for our beta customers prior to the official launch, which demonstrates many of the core concepts that still define the app today:

-*Eagle-eyed viewers may pick up on various design changes between the beta in this video and the newer screenshots above.*

 </div>

 <figure>
   <video controls poster="/images/blackposter.gif">
     <source src="/images/work/forecast-demo-beta.mov" type="video/mp4">
   </video>
-  <figcaption>Full product demo for early beta customers</figcaption>
+  <figcaption>Full product demo for early beta customers<br>(Note the early design compared to the more recent screenshots above)</figcaption>
 </figure>

 <div class="inner">